suhaibkn/iou-newsletter/README.md

 ## Setup and Installation

-1. Copy `env` to `.env` and tailor for your app, specifically the baseURL and any database settings.
+1. Copy/rename `env` to `.env` and tailor for your env configs, specifically the baseURL (line 25) and any database settings (lines 59-61).

-2. `composer install` to install the dependencies
+2. `composer install` to install the CodeIgniter dependencies.

-3. `php spark serve`
+3. `php spark migrate` to migrate in the table/database schema.

+4. `php spark serve` if using the CI's built-in PHP server, or point your browser to `http://localhost/<project-dir>/public` if using Apache.

 ## Server Requirements